cotestatnt/tusb_msc_hid_lcd/README.md

 2. In order to access SD MMC card as storage media, configuration has to be changed using `idf.py menuconfig`:
   - i.
 Open "USB Dev MSC Example Configuration" and select "SDMMC CARD" for "Storage Media Used"
   - ii.
 Open "SD/MMC bus width" and select between "4 lines (D0 - D3)" or "1 line (D0)"
   - iii.
-Select the GPIO Pin numbers for SD Card Pin.
-  - iv.
 Save the configuration.

 Build the project and flash it to the board, then run monitor tool to view serial output: